Are Yak Chews Safe for Dogs? 7 Myths About Himalayan Yak Cheese Chews Debunked

 Share

-Himalayan yak cheese dog chews are gaining popularity fast—but along with that popularity comes a fair share of myths.
+Himalayan yak cheese dog chews are gaining popularity fast, but along with that popularity comes a fair share of myths.
 Are they too hard for teeth?
 Too salty?
+Can yak chews cause blockage?
 Only for big dogs?

 Truth: Authentic yak cheese chews are fully digestible if pets ingest small softening fragments.
 Unlike rawhide, which often passes through the gut undigested and can lead to obstruction, yak cheese softens as your dog chews and breaks down naturally in the stomach as reported by the American Kennel Club.